michimussato/OpenStudioLandscapes-VERT/README.md

 ***

-# Create new Feature from this Template
+# Create new Feature from this VERT

 [![Logo OpenStudioLandscapes ](https://github.com/michimussato/OpenStudioLandscapes/raw/main/media/images/logo128.png)](https://www.url.com)

-## Create a new repository from this Template
+## Create a new repository from this VERT

 Click `Use this template` and select `Create a new repository`